Farwell Building: History

 The Farwell Building is named for the estate of Jesse H. and Emmer J. Farwell.
 The building was completed in 1915 from plans made by architect Harrie W. Bonnah.
 The decorative (and structural) ironwork was made by the Russell Wheel and Foundry Company of Detroit.

 In 1956, the Farwell was significantly altered: the original terra cotta cornice with Pewabic tiles was removed, and significant changes were made to the ground level façade.
 Higgins Management Company purchased the Farwell during the 1970s and renovated the building for retail office space.
-However, since 1984, the building has been completely vacant.
+The building became completely vacant in 1984.

 In October 2009, the State of Michigan announced it was in negotiations to buy the building from the current owners through the federal Neighborhood Stabilization Program with a final sale price expected to be over US$3 million, less past-due property taxes owed on the building.
 In April 2012, Lansing-based Karp and Associates submitted a successful bid to restore the building and the nearby Detroit Savings Bank Building to house residential units, offices and retail space.
-Part of the renovations will include recreating the cornice removed in 1957.
+Part of the renovations include recreating the cornice removed in 1957.
+The building reopened in 2019.